pmcharrison/psynet-mirror/docs/experimenter/basic_usage.rst

 There are a couple of variables tied to an experiment all of which are documented in the :class:`~psynet.experiment.Experiment` class.
 They have been assigned reasonable default values which can be overridden.
-Also, they can be enriched with new variables in the following ways:
+Also, they can be enriched with new variables in the following way:

-a.
-Assignment to `variables`:
 ::

     from psynet.experiment import Experiment